Distinguishing characteristics of humans, by Zake Stahl (Human)

 1. Female humans are not as driven by ovulation as are female animals who go into "heat," in other words, they can culturally/personally/socially choose their sexual behavior regardless of their cycles of menstruation.

-2. No bone in the penis - Very convenient and allows for more diverse culture and behaviors.
-(Don't recall where I heard this one, book?, radio interview?
-Richard Dawkins?)
+3. No bone in the penis - Very convenient and allows for more diverse culture and behaviors.
+(Don't recall where I got this one.)
 The theory is that this adaptation allows for male humans somehow to multitask and trick females in ways non-humans can't; also just more flexible or something.
 The baculum is used for speed and quanity over quality.

 9. Uniquely long adolescence: David Bainbridge postulates that human's prolonged adolescence is unique and a great evolutionary advantages; he wrote, "Teenagers: A Natural History."
 Somehow the angst and all is required to re-wire the human brain; started 800K years ago and that's when we became who we are now.